 First Saturday of June

-Join us for Kids Fishing Day to celebrate National Fishing and Boating Week the first Saturday in June, this year June 7, 2014.
+Join us for Leavenworth NFH's FREE Kids Fishing Day to celebrate National Fishing and Boating Week the first Saturday in June.
 This fun event is sponsored by several partners who make eveything run smoothly with a ton of fun!
 We encourage you to pre-register using the website.
 Friends of Northwest Hatcheries.
-Note: This year there will not be a public Kids Fishing Day event at Entiat NFH, instead we are having Fishing Field trips for the Entiat School's 1st-8th grade classes.
+Note: Beginning in 2014 there will not be a public Kids Fishing Day event at Entiat NFH, instead we are having Fishing Field trips for the Entiat School's 1st-8th grade classes.
 If you live in the Wenatchee area we encourage you to come to the Leavenworth event!